pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 > ℹ️ If we dont' want to get an error when the script doesn't exists, we can use `--if-present` instead: `npm run <script> --if-present`.

 ## About Loglevels
-We saw how we can reduce logs using `--silent` but what about getting even more detailed logs?
+We saw how we can reduce logs using `--silent`, but what about getting even more detailed logs?
 Or something in between?

 There are different log levels: "silent", "error", "warn", "notice", "http", "timing", "info", "verbose", "silly".
 The default is "notice".
 The log level determines which logs will be displayed in the output.
 Any logs of a higher level than the currently defined will be shown.